MrDark90210/mergingConfilicts/README.md

-# mergingConfilicts
+# first-branch
 This is a practice remote repository to practice resolving conflict issues.